Applelo/compotes/docs/guide/vue/composables.md

 ## State

-All the component state properties are reactive after the mounted vue lifecycle hook.
+All the component state properties are reactive after the `onMounted` lifecycle hook.
 You can use them directly in templates and `<script setup>`.
 If you need a ref, use `toRef` on the returned object.

 ### useCollapse